OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/A03-after-apply-styling.md

 ### Next steps

-Congratualtions!
+Congratulations!
 You have completed all core application development labs in **path A**.
 You may continue with any of the following labs.

 - [Add a Configurable Tab](./ConfigurableTab.md)
 - [Add a Deep link to a personal Tab](./Deeplink.md)